LiveUser/FlutteredJS/flutteredJS/Documentation/widgets.md

 ## Widgets:

 Every Widget is inspired by Flutter, however, it is not a literal copy of flutter and differs a little bit.
-All the Widgets take an object with the specified properties as argument to meet the aesthetics of Dart code.
+All the Widgets take an object with the specified properties as argument to meet the aesthetics of Dart code for passing parameters.

-<strong>Note: </strong> Unlike Flutter all of the widgets need to be initialized with the <strong>new</strong> keyword since this is pure JavaScript.
+<strong>Note: </strong> Unlike Flutter all of the widgets are functions.
 Also, all parameters have default values.

 ### Scaffold: